Polished Plastering London

 What does polished plaster look like?
 Where do we start with this question?
-Polished Plaster, also known as Venetian Plaster can take many forms.
-Originally created to emulate different types of stone, mainly marble, the majority of our polished plasters look like natural stone.
-From highly polished marble effects to more textured pitted limestone looks the possibilities seem endless.
+Polished plaster, also known as Venetian Plaster can take many forms.
+Originally created to emulate different types of stone, mainly marble, the majority of our polished plaster finishes look like natural stone.
+From highly polished marble effects to more textured pitted limestone looks, the possibilities seem endless.

 As the years have passed by, creative artisans in our industry are constantly looking at evolving the different looks and finishes usually following the design trends of the time.
 There are different types of plasters used to create the different polished plaster finishes.
-From pre mixed putties to powder plasters that can be enhanced using different sized marble grains.
-One of the most notorious shifts has been companies creating there own line of concrete finishes as the concrete trend took off in the industry around 5-7 years ago and is still going strong to this day.
+From pre mixed putties to powder based plasters that can be enhanced by using different sized marble grains.
+One of the most notorious shifts has been companies creating a range of concrete finishes, as the concrete trend took off in the industry around 5-7 years ago and is still going strong to this day.

-We are often sent images of different types of stone or surfaces that one of our clients would like us to match and this in turn is what provides us and others with the creativity to further evolve the look of polished plaster, pushing the boundaries and changing the techniques used to create something that looks truely special.
+We are often sent images of different types of stone of surfaces that a client would like us to match and this is what provides us and others with the creativity to further evolves the look of polished plaster, pushing the boundaries and changing the techniques used to create something that looks truely special.

 As shown on this page and throughout our website, Marmo Stucco are experts in Polished Plaster applications and have a vast polished plaster portfolio built predominantly in the city of London.
 If you are considering specifying polished plaster for your interior projects or are involved in a project where polished plaster has in fact been specified we would like to work with you and create an interior to add to the growing number of projects being completed in London.